Apple’s iPad is a great writing tool. For many professional and part-time writers it can be better than a laptop.

 The app is a free download, you can test it without paying.
 After that it costs NZ$11 a month or $92 a year to use.
 That makes it expensive if you don’t expect to tap into its complexity.

-You aren’t restricted to using an app made for writing.
-Many general applications include editors that may serve your purposes.
+You aren’t restricted to using a writing app.
+Many general applications include editors that may meet your needs.

 There are iPad users who write everything in the Notes app that comes as part of the iPad operating system.